Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Local Volatility Model with Stochastic Rates (LV2SR)

 For both calibration and pricing, we also generate the antithetic conjugate paths to reduce the variance.
 Therefore when we talk about a simulation with $N$ as the number of paths, the actual total number of paths simulated is $2N$.

-We use EURUSD market data as of 2020-04-30 in our tests.
+The G1++ model parameters we use as input are summarized in Table \ref{table:g1pp_parameters}.
+The coefficients of correlation are given by $\rho_{Sd} = 0.166, \rho_{Sf} = 0.551, \rho_{df} = 0.161$.
 The domestic $T$-forward measure SDE system (\ref{eqn:SDEs_T}) is simulated via forward Euler discretization in both calibration and pricing steps.
-We vary the number of paths used during calibration while we fix the number of paths for the pricing simulation at 100000.
+We vary the number of paths used during calibration while we fix the number of paths for the pricing simulation at 100,000.

 In this test, we use the total implied variance formulation (\ref{eqn:dupire_tiv_stochastic_ir}).
 The Monte Carlo estimate for the local volatility is given by

 where $\hat{E}$ is the Monte Carlo estimate for the expectation appearing in (\ref{eqn:dupire_tiv_stochastic_ir}).
 In this formulation, the Monte Carlo error $\delta \hat{E}$ of this estimate translates to the error in local volatility as